-Ying and the Magic Turtle is a story book for all ages to experience mathematics, problems solving, and the rewards that come with perseverance.
+Ying and the Magic Turtle is a story book that invites readers to experience mathematics, problems solving, and the rewards that come with perseverance.
 Children ages five and up, parents, and teachers can enjoy the book for its rich beauty in mathematics and as an ancient legend.

 96 pages.
 ISBN 978-1-945899-06-5